viewflex/ligero-docs/ADVANCED.md

 - [Localization](#localization)
 - [Unit Conversions](#unit-conversions)

-### The Publisher
+### Publisher Methods

 A Publisher object is used to perform CRUD operations and generate a dynamic data-driven display with contextual search and navigation controls.
-These are the main methods providing such functionality to the front end.
+These are the main methods providing such functionality anywhere a Publisher is implemented.

 #### Raw Results and UI Data

-Get results for a pre-configured query, data for dynamic UI controls, and full info on the query.
+Get query results, data for dynamic UI controls, and full information on the query.
 Return records as a collection with `getResults()`, or as a plain array with `getItems()`.
 Use `getData()` to retrieve all these elements as a bundle.

 ```php
 getQueryInfo()